 This product has the

-This product is associated with the following health conditionsADHD/ADD Adrenal Fatigue Age Related Mental Decline Alzheimer’s Disease Anabolic State Antiaging Supplements Autism Cancer Chronic fatigue syndrome Cognitive Compulsive Disorder Treatment Dementia Depression DHT Alternation (dihydrotestosterone) Diabetes DNA Support Elevated PSA (Prostate Specific Antigen) Levels Energy Improvement Erectile dysfunction Growth Hormone Deficiency Health Diagnostics HGH (Human Growth Hormone) Human Growth Hormone Hypothyroidism Immune System Improvement Impaired Methylation Improvement for Hair Loss & Balding Lack of Physical Energy Lack of Sex Drive (Libido) Libido Longevity Enhancement Low Estrogen Levels Requiring HRT Macular degeneration Memory Menopause Mitochondrial Support Narcolepsy (sleeping in the daytime) Parkinson’s disease Photoaging PMS (Pre-menstrual Syndrome) Prostate Senile dementia Senility Skin problems Stress Tanning (darkening skin color) Thyroid Triglycerides Weight Gain Weight Loss Well-being
+This product is associated with the following health conditionsADHD/ADD Adrenal Fatigue Age Related Mental Decline Alzheimer’s Disease Anabolic State Antiaging Supplements Autism Cancer Chronic fatigue syndrome Cognitive Compulsive Disorder Treatment Dementia Depression DHT Alternation (dihydrotestosterone) Diabetes DNA Support Elevated PSA (Prostate Specific Antigen) Levels Energy Improvement Erectile dysfunction Excessive Triglycerides in the Blood Growth Hormone Deficiency Health Diagnostics HGH (Human Growth Hormone) Human Growth Hormone Hypothyroidism Immune System Improvement Impaired Methylation Improvement for Hair Loss & Balding Lack of Physical Energy Lack of Sex Drive (Libido) Longevity Enhancement Low Estrogen Levels Requiring HRT Low Libido Macular degeneration Memory Problems Menopause Mitochondrial Support Narcolepsy (sleeping in the daytime) Parkinson’s disease Photoaging PMS (Pre-menstrual Syndrome) Prostate Problems Senile dementia Senility Skin problems Stress Tanning (darkening skin color) Thyroid Weight Gain Weight Loss Well-being

 This incredible book is a pictorial guide to the physical attributes of what each hormone, whether it is in hyper or hypo activity within a patient can do.
 In other words here is the forgotten approach to medicine, a physical exam of a patient to determine which hormones they are lacking or which they may have too much of.
 This incredible reference tool details several generations of Dr. Hertoghe’s family’s experience in endocrinology.
 Hormones covered include GH, IGF1, MSH, oxytocin, vasopressin, melatonin, thyroid, calcitonin, parathormone, cortisol, DHEA, pregnenolone, aldosterone, insulin, estrogen, progesterone and testosterone.